0exp/redis_queued_locks/README.md

 </details>

 <details>
-  <summary>start another process, fetch the swarm info, see that our last process is a zombie now and their hosted lock is a zombie too:</summary>
+  <summary>(find zombies) start another process, fetch the swarm info, see that our last process is a zombie now and their hosted lock is a zombie too:</summary>

   ```ruby
   daiver => ~/Projects/redis_queued_locks  master [$] took 27.2s